drod1000/rails_engine/README.md

 rails_engine is an exercise in creating an internal API that serves up business anyltics.
 It features endpoints that return information on customers, merchants, invoices, invoice items and transactions.

 This project was built as part of the Turing School Back End Engineering Curriculum.
-The spec can be found [here](http://backend.turing.io/module3/projects/rails_engine).
+The spec (containing all of the endpoints that can be reached) can be found [here](http://backend.turing.io/module3/projects/rails_engine).

 # Setup